microsoft/vscode-docs/docs/getstarted/settings.md

   // Defines whether an open brace is put onto a new line for functions or not.
   "typescript.format.placeOpenBraceOnNewLineForFunctions": false,

   // Enable/disable implementations CodeLens.
-Requires TypeScript >= 2.2.0.
   "typescript.implementationsCodeLens.enabled": false,

   // Sets the locale used to report JavaScript and TypeScript errors.
-Requires TypeScript >= 2.6.0.
+Requires using TypeScript 2.6.0 or newer in the workspace.
 Default of 'null' uses VS Code's locale.
   "typescript.locale": null,

 // Specifies the path to the NPM executable used for Automatic Type Acquisition.
-Requires TypeScript >= 2.3.4.
+Requires using TypeScript 2.3.4 or newer in the workspace.
   "typescript.npm": null,

   // Preferred path style for auto imports:
   // - "relative" to the file location.
   // - "non-relative" based on the 'baseUrl' configured in your 'jsconfig.json' / 'tsconfig.json'.
   // - "auto" infer the shortest path type.
-  // Requires TypeScript >= 2.9
+  // Requires using TypeScript 2.9 or newer in the workspace.
   "typescript.preferences.importModuleSpecifier": "auto",

   // Preferred quote style to use for quick fixes: 'single' quotes, 'double' quotes, or 'auto' infer quote type from existing imports.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "typescript.preferences.quoteStyle": "auto",

   // Enable/disable quick suggestions when typing out an import path.
   "typescript.quickSuggestionsForPaths": true,

   // Enable/disable references CodeLens in TypeScript files.
-Requires TypeScript >= 2.0.6.
   "typescript.referencesCodeLens.enabled": false,

   // Report style checks as warnings "typescript.reportStyleChecksAsWarnings": true,

   // Enable/disable highlighting of unused variables in code.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "typescript.showUnused": true,

   // Enable/disable suggestion diagnostics for TypeScript files in the editor.
-Requires TypeScript >= 2.8 "typescript.suggestionActions.enabled": true,
+Requires using TypeScript 2.8 or newer in the workspace.
+  "typescript.suggestionActions.enabled": true,

   // Controls auto detection of tsc tasks. 'off' disables this feature. 'build' only creates single run compile tasks. 'watch' only creates compile and watch tasks. 'on' creates both build and watch tasks.
 Default is 'on'.